Asset classes explained

 Find out more: Which? investment portfolios – we have created a unique set of investment portfolios that can help you find the right mix of assets for you

-In the 2016-17 tax year, you can place up to £15,240 into a cash Isa and can top up your Isa account annually (the limit will increase to £20,000 at the beginning of the 2017-18 tax year).
+In the 2016-17 tax year, you can place up to £20,000 into a cash Isa and can top up your Isa account annually.
 Any gains you make from the interest you’re paid are tax-free.

 But remember that if you want to move your Isa to a higher-interest product, apply to transfer it rather than taking out the money and re-investing it yourself.
 This is because if you withdraw your money and then re-invest it during the same tax year, you'll be using up all or part of your tax-free allowance for that tax year.